 Logistics does not help to narrow down the candidates.
 They were all close to fresh water.
-They all match Carmen's description of a "calm basin".
+They were all in a "calm basin".
 None of them has surviving remains of a pre-Conquest fortress.
-Each had at least one nearby hill/ridge on or near the Hastings Peninsula that would have made a good camp: Hooe Haven and the Ashbourne had Standard Hill; Combe Haven had Upper Wilting or Green Street; the Brede had Cackle Street and Cock Marling to the north, Winchelsea, Snailham, Starlings and Cottage Lane to the south.
+Each had at least one nearby hill/ridge on or near the Hastings Peninsula that would have made a good camp: Hooe Haven and the Ash Bourne had Standard Hill; Combe Haven had Upper Wilting or Green Street; the Brede had Cackle Street and Cock Marling to the north, Winchelsea, Snailham, Starlings and Cottage Lane to the south.
 William would have seen the "looming rocky coast" of Beachy Head wherever he landed.